dcoshea/NewWolfLives/README.md

 Improvements over NewWolf
 -------------------------
-* Fix Spear of Destiny final boss levels (maps 18 and 21).
 * Added 1680x1050 video mode, suggestions on other modes are welcome.
 * Enable use of "fov" cvar values greater than 75 without some parts of the sides of the view being left black (not drawn).